SanBingYouYong/Image2Map/readme.md

 Comes with easy-to-use web ui through streamlit.

+Thought it'd be funny to take any picture and use that as a map in game, or for world building.

 ## Quick Start
 ### Installation
 1. (Optional) consider creating a virtual environment using your favouritae package manager.